 Division of Neuroscience and Basic Behavioral Science

 The goal of the NCDDG Program is to advance the discovery, preclinical development, and early proof of concept testing in humans of new pharmacologic and neuromodulatory approaches to treat mental disorders, substance use disorders (SUDs), or alcohol addiction, and to develop novel ligands and circuit-engagement devices as tools to further characterize existing or to validate new drug/device targets.

 Significant advances in neuroscience, genetics and related omics, behavioral neuroscience, together with technological developments (structural biology, in silico and high throughput screening, in vivo imaging methods), provide a rich knowledge base for understanding pathophysiology, identifying new molecular targets for drug discovery, new circuit/oscillatory targets for device development, and developing rational pharmacotherapies and neuromodulation interventions for the treatment of psychiatric disorders, SUDs and alcohol addiction.
 Taking advantage of the wealth of potential new targets, the NCDDG Program aims to accelerate the process of target validation and medication discovery to advance novel and effective treatments for mental disorders, SUDs or alcohol addiction by supporting innovative, multidisciplinary approaches to the discovery of new treatments and research tools.
-The initiative will take full advantage of available intellectual and material resources to accelerate the discovery, lead optimization, model development, and clinical testing of chemical identities or devices for novel molecular targets related to brain disorders.
-As such, it is anticipated that the NCDDG model will:
+The initiative takes full advantage of available intellectual and material resources to accelerate the discovery, lead optimization, model development, and clinical testing of chemical identities or devices for novel molecular targets related to brain disorders.
+As such, it is anticipated that the NCDDG model would continue to: